Convergence and Sample Complexity of Policy Gradient Methods for Stabilizing Linear Systems: Simulation

-To validate the sample complexity result in Theorem \ref{theorem:overall}, we study the total number of rollouts required by Algorithm \ref{alg:mfeda} as a function of system dimension $n$.
-Other problem parameters are set as follows.
-We set the input dimension $m=8$, the state matrix $A = 2(\tilde{A}+\tilde{A}^{\top})/\|\tilde{A}+\tilde{A}^{\top}\|$ with each element of $\tilde{A}$ subject to the standard normal distribution, the input matrix $B=\tilde{B}/\|\tilde{B}\|$ with $\tilde{B}$ also being Gaussian, and the penalty matrices $Q = I_{n\times n}$ and $R = I_{n \times m}$.
-The above setting enables $\|A\|=2$, $\|B\|=\|Q\|=\|R\|=1$, and $(A,B)$ is stabilizable with probability $1$.
-We set the initial discount factor to $0.9/\rho^2(A) = 0.225$.
-Other parameters are set the same as before, except $M = 20\times n$ based on Lemma \ref{lem:grad}.
+To validate the sample complexity result in Theorem \ref{thm:sample}, we study the total number of system rollouts required by Algorithm \ref{alg:mfeda} as a function of the state dimension $n$ and the input dimension $m$.
+We first validate the dependence on $n$ in (\ref{equ:sam}), where we fix the system parameters $m=8$, $Q$ and $R$ as identity matrices, and randomly sample $A = 2(\tilde{A}+\tilde{A}^{\top})/\|\tilde{A}+\tilde{A}^{\top}\|$ with each element of $\tilde{A}$ subject to the standard normal distribution and $B=\tilde{B}/\|\tilde{B}\|$ with $\tilde{B}$ also being Gaussian such that $\|A\|=2,\|B\|=1$ and $(A,B)$ is stabilizable with probability one.
+For algorithm parameters, we set the initial discount factor to $0.9/\rho^2(A) = 0.225$, $N_e = 20\times n$ as suggested by Lemma \ref{lem:grad}, and other parameters the same as before.
 For each $n$, we repeat $20$ independent trials and the mean of the sample complexity is recorded.
 The result is plotted in Fig. \ref{pic:n}.
-It can be observed that its slope is $2.08$, which implies that the sample complexity is quadratic in the state dimension $n$.
+It can be observed that the sample complexity is approximately quadratic in the state dimension $n$.
+Then, we validate the dependence on $n$ in (\ref{equ:sam}), where $n=2$ is fixed and other parameters are set as before.
+The result is plotted in Fig. \ref{pic:m}.
+As indicated by (\ref{equ:sam}), the sample complexity is approximately linear in the input dimension $m$.